Ruiznogueras05/ECE-5242_Intelligent-Autonomous-Systems-Projects/Project3_SLAM/README.md

 ### Achievements
 - Successfully developed a particle filter-based SLAM algorithm for accurate mapping and localization.
 - Demonstrated the effectiveness of integrating wheel odometry and LiDAR data in noisy environments.
 - Enhanced algorithmic efficiency and visualization tools for better performance analysis.
+- **Testing Results:** Visualized and documented the testing outcomes in the **screenshots** folder.

 ### Future Enhancements
 - **3D SLAM Implementation:** Extend the algorithm to support 3D environments.